dininduviduneth/reddit-explore-uu/README.md

 # REDDIT EXPLORE PROJECT
 In this project we have used comments from reddit to play around with multiple functionalities of Apache Spark, HDFS and Docker.
 The main objective of the project was to get our hands dirty with setting up containerized clusters of Apache Spark, HDFS using Docker functionalities.
-This was done as a part of a grading requirement for Data Engineering I course conducted at Uppsala University.
+This was done as a part of a grading requirement for Data Engineering course.

 The collaborators of this project are: